How does inflation affect investments?

 To understand how inflation can eat away at your investment returns, it’s important to differentiate between nominal and real interest rates.

 • The nominal interest rate is the rate of interest without any adjustment for inflation.
-You would earn this interest rate only if inflation was zero.
+This is typically the stated interest rate on most securities (the exception is inflation-protected securities, such as TIPS bonds).

 • The real interest rate is the nominal interest rate minus the rate of inflation.
 This interest rate accounts for inflation, showing your actual gain or loss in purchasing power.

-Nominal interest rates must keep up with or outpace inflation for an investor to earn a real return.
+For an investor to earn a real return, nominal interest rates must keep up with or outpace inflation.
 This means investments with lower interest rates are hit harder by the effects of inflation.

 Cash and cash equivalents receive the biggest blow of all.
 When there’s no interest being generated to compete with the rate of inflation, it can quickly eat into the purchasing power of your cash.